-Comn nittee Service Overview Service Level Culture and Com Culture and Community Services Culture and Community Services coordinates the overall Below Standard At Standard Above Standard development of strategies and annual planning for the Town's cultural activities.
+Comm nittee Service Overview Service Level Culture and Com nmunity Services Culture and Community Services coordinates the overall Below Standard At Standard Above Standard development of strategies and annual planning for the Town's cultural activities.
 In addition, culture and community services liaises with and provides support to community organizations with respect to cultural activities and events and also directly Mandatory manages culture-specific programs and services, including the maintenance of cultural venues (Concert Band, Market Building) and the administration of community grants.
-Basis of Delivery Essential Function Culture S Basis of Traditional Discretionary Non-Traditional Discretionary Type of S Service 9 Service Value Performance an d Benchmarking External Budget Operating Costs \$ 419,283 Culture defines, strengthens and sustains the community's distinct cultural identify and creative economy.
-The Town's cultural services and programs contribute towards the quality of life for residents and visitors by providing access to cultural entertainment and supporting community organizations that have a cultural mandate. costs relating to cultural services is publicly available (12), the Town has the second highest level services), representing an pal comparators for which s the second highest level ng a level of taxation Revenues \$ (117,000) howe however, that in comparison to those communities with a primary focus on tourism (Collingwood) on tourism (Collingwood, Net Levy \$ 302,283 a, Midland, Wasaga E of the average level o port for parks and recreation is ies.
-Basis for Delivery Traditional Discretionary - Municipal involvement in cultural activities is a traditional service.
+Basis of Delivery Essential Function Culture S Basis of Traditional Discretionary Non-Traditional Discretionary Type of S Service : Service Value d Benchmarking Exte Bud Operating Costs 419,283 Culture defines, strengthens and sustains the community's distinct cultural identify and creative economy.
+The Town's cultural services and programs contribute towards the quality of life for residents and visitors by providing access to cultural entertainment and supporting community organizations that have The Town has budgeted a total of \$836,747 in municipal taxation support during the 2020 fiscal year for cultural services (including special events but excluding library services), representing an average of \$93.41 per household.
+In comparison to the selected municipal comparators for which costs relating to cultural services is publicly available (12), the Town has the second highest level of municipal taxation support for cultural services, with the Town providing a level of taxation support per household that is double the average of the comparator municipalities.
+We note, Revenues \$ (117,000) a cultural mandate. nicipalities.
+We note, on tourism (Collingwood, Net Levy \$ 302,283 Keno ra, Midland, Wasaga E Beach), the Town's lev el of taxation support f for parks and recreation is Basis for Delivery Traditional Discretionary - Municipal involvement in cultural activities is a traditional service. of the average level o